 Parity checking is also used in communication between modems.
-Here, parity checking can be selected to be even (a successful transmission will form an even number) or odd.
-Users may also select no parity, meaning that the modems will not transmit or check a parity bit.
-When no parity is selected (or defaulted), it's assumed that there are other forms of checking that will detect any errors in transmission.
-No parity also usually means that the parity bit can be used for data, speeding up transmission.
+Here, parity checking can be selected to be even (a successful transmission forms an even number) or odd.
+Users may also select no parity, meaning the modems will not transmit or check a parity bit.
+When no parity is selected (or defaulted), it's assumed there are other forms of checking that will detect any errors in transmission.
+No parity also usually means the parity bit can be used for data, speeding up transmission.
 In modem-to-modem communication, the type of parity is coordinated by the sending and receiving modems before the transmission takes place.

 At the 64-bit word level, parity checking and error-correction code (ECC) require the same number of extra bits.
 While parity checking just detects an error -- it does not have correction capabilities -- ECC technology allows errors to not only be detected, but corrected.
 This means a system can continue to work without data being corrupted.
 In general, ECC offers greater reliability to any computing or telecommunications system without adding much cost.

 The concept of parity is also used in redundant array of independent disks (RAID) protection.
 RAID devices use enhanced forms of parity checking such as vertical and horizontal parity.
 Some RAID groups -- such as RAID 4 or RAID 5 -- have one or more disk drives that contain parity information that allows them to rebuild data if a drive failure occurs.
 For example, double-parity RAID (also known as RAID 6), stripes data across a set of at least four drives at a block level, like RAID 5, but then writes a second set of parity data across all the drives.

 This approach guards against data loss in up to two failed drives.
 Drawbacks to double-parity RAID include the use of a complex controller, the cost of two extra drives for implementation and slower write transactions due to the extra parity set.